Back to Special Missions

 “No one had ever asked the instructor that before, but he didn’t see any reason why not.
 On my first flight in a King Air 90, I remember thinking ‘this is fantastic.’
 Compared to my Mooney, it was so responsive, so stable.
 I loved it,” Tinsman said.

-Tinsman earned his multi-engine rating in the summer, and he took delivery of his own brand new BEECHCRAFT King Air C90GTx turboprop the following winter.
+Tinsman earned his multi-engine rating in the summer, and he took delivery of his own brand new BEECHCRAFT KING AIR C90GTx turboprop the following winter.

-Now a 1,500-hour pilot with plenty of turboprop time, Tinsman enjoys flying his King Air aircraft to see friends and family, take vacations, attend college football games and go on the occasional trip, just for smiles.
+Now a 1,500-hour pilot with plenty of turboprop time, Tinsman enjoys flying his King Air to see friends and family, take vacations, attend college football games and go on the occasional trip, just for smiles.

 Some of the Tinsmans’ favorite destinations